 A Heap of Animated Films You Can Stream Right Now for a Huge Dose of Nostalgia

-Pull on your comfiest outfit, pop plenty of corn and prepare for a marathon of 'Shrek', 'The Land Before Time', Studio Ghibli hits and Disney favourites.
+Pull on your comfiest outfit, pop plenty of corn and prepare for a marathon of 'Wall-E', 'The Land Before Time', Studio Ghibli hits and Disney favourites.

 Lazing on the couch.
 Wearing your comfiest clothes.
 Feeling very, very cosy.
-For folks trying to find something — anything — to be positive about from the past year, these benefits of spending so much time at home should rank highly.
-With the colder weather upon us once more, they're also a recipe for blissful winter lounge sessions.
+For folks trying to find something — anything — to be positive about from the past year or so, these benefits of spending so much time at home should rank highly.
+And, whatever the weather, they're also a recipe for blissful lounge sessions.

 Fancy feeling extra warm and fuzzy?
 Keen on some agreeable viewing options that'll not just make you feel cosy, but nostalgic too?
 Need a feel-good fix that only a nice animated blast from your past can rustle up?
 Jump into that groove you've got going on the sofa, put on your snuggest outfit and settle in to relive brighter, sunnier times — we've rounded up a whole heap of retro animated flicks that you can stream or watch on VOD right now.